binaryphile/binaryphile.github.io/_posts/2018-09-02-approach-bash-like-a-developer-part-22-data-types.md

 It is not possible to store collection types as items in another collection.

-Assignment to individual array items use bracket notation, e.g.
+Assignment to individual array items uses bracket notation, e.g.
 *myarray[0]=zero*.
 The index can be an arithmetic expression following the usual rules for such expressions (dollar-signs not needed for variable references, etc.).